All Episodes

 What is it now?

-Flight level one eighty zero is what's the separation?
+Flight level 180 is what's the separation?

-Uh thousand feet up to flight level two nine zero.
+1,000 feet up to flight level 290.

 Right.

-So and then from there it's two thousand feet of separation.
+And then from there, it's 2,000 feet of separation.

 Yeah.

-And so at the speeds they're traveling, they're traveling over areas where there's a wide variance of the of the local altimeter, so their altitude is actually fluctuating.
+And so at the speeds they're traveling, they're traveling over areas where there's a wide variance of the local altimeter.

-They're not flying exactly level at say flight level 310.
+They're not flying exactly level at, say, flight level 310.

 Well, because of the terrain.

-Okay, they never get c closer, say, than eighteen hundred feet.
+They never get closer, say, than 1,800 feet.

 Right, gotcha.